microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/longrunningoperation-get.md

 Namespace: microsoft.graph

 Read the properties and relationships of a [longRunningOperation](../resources/longrunningoperation.md) object.
-This API allows you to retrieve the details and status of a long running operation for the following Microsoft Graph API operations.
+This API allows you to retrieve the details and status of the following long-running Microsoft Graph API operations.

 - [Password reset](authenticationmethod-resetpassword.md)